DanWahlin/dc-comics-mcp/README.md

 - **Fetch a DC Comics Character by ID**: Get detailed info on any character using their `characterId`.
 - **Search Across Resources**: Search for characters, issues, volumes, and more using the `search` tool.
 - **Fetch Issues for a Character**: Get a list of comic issues featuring a specific character.
+- **Fetch Issues by Character Name**: Simplified way to find comics by character name without needing an ID.
 - **Generate HTML Display**: Create an HTML page displaying comic issues with images.
 - **Tool-based MCP integration**: Register this server with Model Context Protocol (MCP) tools (VS Code, Claude, etc.).
 - **Environment Configuration**: Use `.env` file to manage environment variables like `COMIC_VINE_API_KEY` and `COMIC_VINE_API_BASE`.